UCTB: An Urban Computing Tool Box for Building Spatiotemporal Prediction Services

+The workflow we propose generally contains five procedures: (1) data conversion, (2) region generation, (3) knowledge management, (4) model definition, and (5) training and evaluation as shown in Figure~\ref{fig:workflow}.

-In the data processing module, a standardized dataset format has been defined that can be applied to various crowd flow prediction applications.
-Based on this dataset format, we design spatiotemporal feature transformation interfaces to leverage temporal and spatial domain knowledge.
-In the model module, we decouple some reusable advanced modeling layers and construct prediction models (including both existing methods and newly designed ones) based on them.
-Finally, in the training and evaluation module, we implement strategies for both model training and evaluation.
+Within ``data conversion'', a standardized dataset format should be defined to apply to various STP scenarios.
+Based on the standardized format, ``region generation'' functions as changing the spatial granularity of the spatiotemporal dataset to obtain regions with better characteristics.
+During ``knowledge management'', two consecutive steps of knowledge selection and feature transformation are conducted to leverage spatiotemporal knowledge for better prediction results.
+Within the model definition process, we construct reusable advanced layers and formulate prediction models, encompassing both existing methodologies and newly devised ones, leveraging these layers as building blocks.
+Finally, during training and evaluation, one should implement strategies for both model training and evaluation.
 The training strategy will focus on optimizing the model parameters to improve prediction accuracy.
-The evaluation strategy will assess the model performance based on certain metrics (e.g. MAE, RMSE) using separate test datasets.
+The evaluation strategy will assess the performance of service based on certain metrics using separate test datasets.